Will-Rumfelt/Will-Rumfelt/README.md

 - Will Rumfelt
-- Clemson University
+- University of New Hampshire
-- Department of Genetics and Biochemistry
+- Department of Molecular, Cellular, and Biomedical Sciences
-- Genetics major with a minor in Computer Science
+- Genetics B.S. and minor in Computer Science from Clemson University, 2022
 - I'm interested in Bioinformatics and the intersection between genetics and computer science.
-Currently, I am working with the evolution of primate polyomaviruses.
+Currently, working to characterize salt marsh sparrow diets via fecal DNA metabarcoding.
-- wrumfel@clemson.edu
+- william.rumfelt@unh.edu